-In rebuttal, the condemnee called the owner of that supposedly burned-down house and — surprise, surprise — he testified that (a) the house had not burned down and that he was living happily in it, and (b) he never saw or spoke with the condemnor’s appraiser.
+In rebuttal, the condemnee called the owner of that supposedly burned-down house and — surprise, surprise — he testified that (a) the house had not burned down, that he was living happily in it, and (b) he never saw or spoke with the condemnor’s appraiser.
 The condemnor took the position that this only gave rise to an issue of fact for the jury.
 The judge agreed.

 So the owner’s counsel proceeded to argue to the jury that condemnor’s opinion was untrustworthy and should be rejected.
 Whereupon the judge interrupted the argument and said that he would be instructing the jury that because only one side’s valuation opinion came into evidence, the jury would have to award it, neither more nor less.
 The lawyer responded: “Is your Honor telling me I can’t argue the witness’ credibility?”
 “Use your judgment,” said the judge.
-So the lawyer proceeded to argue that the condemnor’s appraiser’s opinion was unreliable, and should not be accepted by the jury.
+So the lawyer proceeded to argue that the condemnor’s appraiser’s opinion was unreliable, and should not be swallowed whole by the jury.
 When he finished, the judge sent out the jury and held the lawyer in contempt of court, which pissed off the lawyer mightily.
-So much so, that when the time came for the owner’s rebuttal argument, the aforementioned pissed-off lawyer told the jury the story about the trial of John Peter Zanger, and the famous principle established by it, that where the evidence is disputed, judges may not tell jurors what their verdict should be.
+So much so, that when the time came for the owner’s rebuttal jury argument, the aforementioned pissed-off lawyer told the jury the story about the trial of John Peter Zanger, and the famous principle established by it in pre-revolutionary times, that where the evidence is disputed, judges may not tell jurors what their verdict should be.
 So the judge held him in contempt again.

 While your faithful servant was busying himself preparing a petition for a writ of mandate in the Court of Appeal, to rescue the aforementioned pissed-off lawyer from the judges’ clutches, the jury came back, and the following ensued: “THE COURT: Have you reached a verdict?”
 “JURY FOREMAN: We have reached a decision but not a verdict.
 Our decision is that we can’t arrive at a verdict because you gave us contradictory instructions.
 You instructed us that we were the sole judges of the credibility of witnesses, but you also instructed us to come back with an award equal to the condemnor’s appraiser’s opinion of value.
 But we can’t do that because we think he’s a liar.”